vacp2p/rfc/specs/waku/v2/waku-relay.md

 Next version.
 Changes:

-- Moved WakuMessage to separate spec and made it mandatory
+- Moved WakuMessage to a separate spec and made it mandatory

 ### 2.0.0-beta1